carpenterscode/superscribe/README.md

-Have you tried using App Store Status Update Notifications for your app’s in-app subscriptions and wondered why there are so few _RENEWAL_ notifications, or why neither _CANCEL_ nor _DID_CHANGE_RENEWAL_PREF_ indicate when _auto_renew_status_ was switched on or off, or why sometimes you get iOS 6 style receipts when your app never supported iOS 6 to begin with, or… why?
+Have you tried using App Store Status Update Notifications for your app’s in-app subscriptions and wondered why there are so few _RENEWAL_ notifications, or why neither _CANCEL_ nor _DID_CHANGE_RENEWAL_PREF_ indicate when _auto_renew_status_ was switched on or off, or why sometimes you get iOS 6 style receipts when your app never supported iOS 6 to begin with?
 Me too.
 I’m sure some of you have reverse engineered every iteration of Apple’s /verifyReceipt endpoint responses or status update notifications, but I’ve had a hard time keeping up.